TezosTaqueria/taqueria/website/docs/tasks/list-contracts.md

 Taq `list-contracts` is used to list all contracts that exist in the project's contract registry

 :::note
-Contracts must be registered ( before they can be originated or compiled
+Contracts must be registered before they can be originated or compiled.
 Contracts can be registered in one of two ways:

 1. Adding a file manually `taq add-contract <path>`
 2. Using a contract template `taq create contract test.mligo`